xregistry/spec/core/spec.md

     also be `true`.
   - Type: Boolean
   - OPTIONAL
+- `attributes."STRING".default`
+  - This value MUST be used to populate this attribute's value if one was not provided by a client during creation.
+If a default value is defined then the `serverrequired` MUST be set to `true`
+  - By default, attributes have no default values
+  - Type: MUST be the same type as the `type` of this attribute
+  - OPTIONAL

 - `attributes."STRING".item`
   - Defines the nested resources that this attribute references.
     This attribute MUST only be used when the `type` value is non-scalar
   - Type: Object
   - REQUIRED when `type` is non-scalar
-- `attributes."STRING".item.type`
-  - The "TYPE" of this nested resource.
-Note, this attribute MAY be absent if owning attribute's `type` is `object` and the `items.attributes` value is non-empty
-  - Type: TYPE
-  - REQUIRED if the nested resource is not `object`, otherwise it is OPTIONAL
 - `attributes."STRING".item.attributes`
   - This contains the list of attributes defined as part of a nested resource
   - Type: Object, see `attributes` above
   - REQUIRED when the owning attribute's `type` is `object`, otherwise it MUST NOT be present
+- `attributes."STRING".item.type`
+  - The "TYPE" of this nested resource.
+Note, this attribute MUST be absent if owning attribute's `type` is `object`
+  - Type: TYPE
+  - REQUIRED when the owning attribute's `type` is `map` or `array`, otherwise it MUST NOT be present
 - `attributes."STRING".item.item`
   - See `attributes."STRING".item` above.
   - REQUIRED when `item.type` is non-scalar

 - `attributes."STRING".ifvalue`
-  - This attribute can be used to conditionally include additional attribute definitions to the list based on the value of the current attribute.
+  - This attribute/map can be used to conditionally include additional attribute definitions based on the runtime value of the current attribute.
-    If the value of this attribute matches the `ifvalue` (case sensitive) then the `siblingattributes` MUST be included in the model as siblings to this attribute.
+    If the string serialization of the runtime value of this attribute matches the `ifvalue` `"VALUE"` (case sensitive) then the `siblingattributes` MUST be included in the model as siblings to this attribute.
-    If `enum` is not empty and `strict` is `true` then this map MUST NOT contain any value that is not specified in the `enum` array
+  - If `enum` is not empty and `strict` is `true` then this map MUST NOT contain any value that is not specified in the `enum` array
-  - Each `ifvalue` value MUST be unique across all `ifvalue` entries at that level in the model
   - All attributes defined for this `ifvalue` MUST be unique within the scope of this `ifvalue` and MUST NOT match a named attributed defined at this level of the entity.
 If mulitple `ifvalue` sections, at the same entity level, are active at the same time then there MUST NOT be duplicate `ifvalue` attributes names between those `ifvalue` sections
+  - `ifvalue` `"VALUE"` MUST NOT be an empty string
+  - `ifvalue` siblingattributes MUST NOT include additional `ifvalue` definitions.
   - Type: Map where each value of the attribute is the key of the map
   - OPTIONAL